Introduction to Cosmetic Science

-Follow Up Courses:
+Follow Up Courses

 After you have completed this course you may want to consider applying to the MSc Cosmetic Science.
-Entry to any HE course is subject to meeting the course acceptance criteria.

 Gabriela Daniels is the Programme Director for the Science Programme.
 She has an MSc in Science and Technology of Cosmetics and Essential Oils from University of Food Technologies in Bulgaria and worked in the cosmetic industry in Bulgaria and the UK in a variety of roles, such as applications chemist and technical adviser.
 She holds an MBA with the Open University (UK) and is a Fellow of the Higher Education Academy.
 On the MSc Cosmetic Science she teaches business subjects, contextualised to the cosmetic industry e.g. marketing research and strategic management and scientific subjects such as claim substantiation and hair care science and technology.
 She has participated in pedagogic projects related to the experience of BAME students and the use of specialist videos in teaching and learning for which she was awarded the UAL Teaching and Professional Fellowship in 2012.
 Gabriela’s research interests are focused on hair science and technology as well as the pedagogy of group work and learning technology.